 2. You Want to Get a Quick Response

 You want to be able to get the answer as fast as you can, right?
+It’s not healthy to sit on these feelings for years, wondering “what if.”
 The reason why you want to get her answer, whether it be a yes or no, is because it’s going to help you both quickly move forward and process the experience.
 The goal is not to get the “yes,” it’s about getting an answer.
 You will feel clear on no longer lying or hiding your feelings.
+Then, you can move forward with your friendship or dating.

 3. Asking Sooner Is Less Frightening